lrodero/cats-effect-tutorial/tutorial.md

 empty line (recall that makes the server to close that client session) then immediately one of the blocked clients will be active.

 It shall be clear from that experiment than fibers are run by thread pools.
+And that in our case, all our fibers share the same thread pool!
 Which one in our case?
 Well, `IOApp` automatically brings a `Timer[IO]`, that is defined by cats effect as a '_functional equivalente of Java's [ScheduledExecutorService](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ScheduledExecutorService.html)_'.
 Each executor service has an underlying thread pool to execute the commands it is requested, and the same applies to `Timer`, which is in charge of assigning